2022 Renewal School Program & Operations Levy

 Cost Information

-Monroe taxpayers are currently paying a tax rate of $1.79 per $1,000 of assessed property value for the SP&O levy that will expire at the end of 2022.
-If the renewal is approved by voters in November 2022, the estimated tax rate of $1.71* per $1,000 of assessed property value will generate a maximum total amount of (middle column below):
+Monroe taxpayers were paying a tax rate of $1.79 per $1,000 of assessed property value for the SP&O levy in 2022.
+With the levy renewal in November 2022, the estimated tax rate of $1.71* per $1,000 of assessed property value will generate a maximum total amount of (middle column below):

 Collection Year Total Levy Amount (Maximum) Estimated Tax Rate*